Assistant Investigator

 Despite several studies that have contributed to better understanding the pathophysiology of AATD, major knowledge gaps still remain.
 Thus, in our lab we aim to tackle some of these gaps by focusing on aspects of liver pathology that have not yet been addressed or remain unclear.
 In particular, we are interested in identifying pathways responsible for altered liver metabolism and cancer development observed in later stages of the disease.
 We combine expression and imaging studies in cellular and murine models of the disease.
 Moreover, we take advantage of long-lived primary liver organoid technology and genome editing to understand how accumulation of the mutant AAT protein alters cell biology, differentiation, and metabolism and how dysregulation of these processes is involved in the pathogenesis of the disease.
 The final goal of our research efforts will be to evaluate possible exploitation or modulation of the identified pathways as therapeutic approaches for affected patients.

 - TFEB regulates murine liver cell fate in developing and adult liver.
-Nature Communications 2020
+Nature Communications, 2020

 Quote